Our self-management programme gives you support and greater confidence to take more control of life with Parkinson's in a way that's right for you.

 Parkinson's nurses, clinicians, other NHS staff and local voluntary organisations help us to promote the programme.

-If you work directly with people affected by Parkinson's please spread the word if we have a group running nearby (see the table above to find out if we do).
+If you work directly with people affected by Parkinson's please spread the word if we have a group running nearby.

 If you have further questions please email [email protected] or call 020 7963 3924.